kwangromero/GC-MS_product_identifier/README.md

 step 3.
 6) The user will input a mass in the variable `obs_GC_mass` (located in section 1 of the Jupyter Notebook) which is the mass they observe from GC-MS output and what they deem to be the mass of a product.
-7) The output of the script will be a dataframe that lists out all possible products that have masses that are +/- 1 of the mass inputted by the user in the variable
+7) The output of the script will be a dataframe that lists out all possible products that have masses that are between +/- 1 of the mass inputted by the user in the variable `obs_GC_mass`
-`obs_GC_mass`